kkirchheim/pytorch-ood/README.rst

 Benchmarks (Beta)
 ---------------------------

-Evaluate detectors against common benchmarks, for example the OpenOOD v1.5 CIFAR benchmark All datasets will be downloaded automatically.
+Evaluate detectors against common benchmarks, for example the OpenOOD v1.5 CIFAR benchmark.
+All datasets will be downloaded automatically.
 When evaluating several detectors on the same benchmark, cached logits and pooled features can be reused across calls: